 So, while 20 grams of protein might be enough to stimulate maximum protein synthesis under certain conditions, this won’t hold true for everyone.

-Personally, I include between 30 and 50 grams of whey protein in both my pre- and post-workout meas, which is likely to stimulate maximum protein synthesis for the meals.
+Personally, I include between 30 and 50 grams of whey protein in both my pre- and post-workout meal, which is likely to stimulate maximum protein synthesis for the meals.
 (In case you’re wondering if the body can use that much protein all at once, check out my article on protein absorption.)

 Which Type of Whey Protein is Best?